 My next task was to paint!
-I used a white paint for the body of the house and I used Aged Wood Accelerator from Varathane for the roof pieces.
-Then I used a brad nailer and some 1 1/4″ brad nails to put them together.
+I used a white paint (recommended white paint) for the body of the house and I used Aged Wood Accelerator from Varathane (here is a link to the grey version) for the roof pieces.
+Then I used a brad nailer (here is a brad nailer similar to mine) and some 1 1/4″ brad nails to put them together.

 I put 2 nails in each piece to make the roof and 2 nails in the left side of the chimney to hold it all together.